grishmathottempudi/AI-Blogger/README.md

 ## License

-This project is developed for educational and learning purposes.
+This project is intended for educational and learning purposes.